sauda-kayitesi/Function/README.md

 | when i put in 3 different numbers it will say scalene            | 3,4,2  | Scalene      |
 | when two parts are less than other part it will say Triangle     | 9,4,3 | No Triangle     |

+    To open this  project  you must have a web-browser which can help you to open it.

+ ## license
+   This progect is protected  under terms of MIT license.

+ ## copyright
+   @2018